rundevcycle/100-days-of-code/log.md

 ### Day 7: 8 November 2018
   - Looking into unit test frameworks for JavaScript.
   - Tweak GS1 decode logic a bit more.

+### Day 8: 9 November 2018
+  - Start a new project for a jigsaw puzzle app.
+  - Having trouble getting eslint installed locally.
+When it installs dependencies during eslint --init, it deletes the eslint binary from the node packages .bin folder.